 MANAGING DIRECTORS

-Appointment: The Board may from time to time appoint one or more Directors to the office of Managing Director for such period not exceeding five years, and on such terms, as the Board thinks fit and, subject to the terms of any agreement entered into in any particular case, may at any time revoke such appointment.
+Appointment: The Board may from time to time appoint one or more Directors to the office of Managing Director, and on such terms as the Board thinks fit.
+Subject to the NZX Rules and the terms of any agreement entered into in any particular case, the Board may at any time revoke such appointment.

-Not subject to rotation: A Managing Director is not liable to retire by rotation under the NZX Incorporation Rules while holding that office, unless there is more than one Managing Director, in which event the Board may nominate one Managing Director who is not to be liable to retire by rotation.

-Resignation: A Managing Director is subject to the same provisions as regards resignation, removal, and disqualification as the other Directors, and if a Managing Director ceases to hold the office of Director from any cause he or she automatically ceases to be a Managing Director.
+Resignation: A Managing Director is subject to the same provisions as regards rotation, resignation, removal, and disqualification as the other Directors, and if a Managing Director ceases to hold the office of Director from any cause he or she automatically ceases to be a Managing Director.

 Remuneration: A Managing Director is entitled to receive such remuneration for his or her services as an employee (whether by way of salary, commission or participation in profits, or partly in one way and partly in another) as the Board may determine.

 REMUNERATION AND OTHER BENEFITS OF DIRECTORS

-Restriction on authorisation: The Board may, subject to the NZX Incorporation Rules, exercise the power conferred by section 161 of the Act to authorise any payments and other benefits to and for Directors.
+Restriction on authorisation: The Board may, subject to the NZX Rules, exercise the power conferred by section 161 of the Act to authorise any payments and other benefits to and for Directors.

 Payment of expenses: Directors are entitled to be paid for all travelling, accommodation and other expenses properly incurred by them in attending meetings of the Board, or any committee of the Board, or meetings of Shareholders, or in connection with the business of the Company.